jrgong420/discourse-link-badge/README.md

 ### Interactive Modal
 Click any badge to open a modal showing:
-- Merchant domain and verification status
+- Merchant profile (user avatar/username or title) and verification status
+- Star rating (if configured via Topic Ratings plugin)
-- Source URL
+- Source URL with friendly link text
-- Available coupons with copy-to-clipboard buttons
+- Available coupons with copy-to-clipboard buttons and localized expiration dates
-- Link to shop review topic (if configured)
+- Primary "Follow Link" button to open merchant URL in new tab

 ## Styling